Devparihar5/error_corerecting_using_hamming_code.c/README.md

-where we use number system and codes for error detect.
+where we use number system and codes and basic gate's logic for error detect.